 Frozen coffees were always a popular thing at Dunkin’ Donuts, and a true refresher next to iced tea.
 If you’re a fan of iced coffee as well as a fan of latte, you will love it with the Caramel Craze bland.
 It’s a signature Dunkin’ beverage, so expect to find whipped cream as well as other different toppings combined with espresso and milk.

-Still, be mindful with these, they contain a lot of sugar and can be a sugar bomb for some people, especially if you add the Caramel Craze flavor.
+Still, be mindful of these, they contain a lot of sugar and can be a sugar bomb for some people, especially if you add the Caramel Craze flavor.
 That being said, depending on the size of the coffee you grab, as well as added flavors, it may have more calories or fewer.

 - Iced Chai Latte (290 calories)